-The final disc in the Quartet's five-disc PRISM series on ECM-which The New York Times called "essential listening"-was released to great acclaim in April 2023. , and The New York Times dubbed the collection "essential listening."
+The final disc in the Quartet's five-disc PRISM series on ECM was released to great acclaim in April 2023, and The New York Times dubbed the collection "essential listening."
 PRISM explores the symbiotic musical and contextual relationships between Bach fugues, Beethoven string quartets, and works by Shostakovich, Schnittke, Bartók, Mendelssohn, and Webern.
 The Quartet's discography also reflects the ensemble's special affinity for Scandinavian composers, with the complete quartets of Carl Nielsen (Dacapo, 2007 and 2008) and Adès, Nørgård & Abrahamsen (their debut on ECM in 2016).
-This season, the Quartet plan to record the complete DOPPELGÄNGER series for ECM.

 The Quartet takes an active role in reaching new audiences through special projects.
 In 2007, they established the DSQ Festival, which takes place in intimate and informal settings in Copenhagen.
 In 2016, they inaugurated a concert series, Series of Four, in which they both perform and invite colleagues to appear.
-They have been the recipient of many awards and appointments, including Musical America's 2020 Ensemble of the Year; the Borletti-Buitoni Trust; BBC Radio 3 New Generation Artist; and a coveted spot in the Bowers Program (formerly CMS Two).
-In 2011, the Quartet were awarded the Carl Nielsen Prize, the highest cultural honor in Denmark.
+They have been the recipient of many awards and appointments, including Musical America's 2020 Ensemble of the Year; the Borletti-Buitoni Trust; BBC Radio 3 New Generation Artist; and the Bowers Program (formerly CMS Two).
+In 2011, the Quartet were awarded the Carl Nielsen Prize, the highest cultural honor in Denmark, and in June 2025, the Léonie Sonning Music Prize - the first ensemble to receive what is one of the most prestigious awards in classical music (including a gift equivalent to approximately \$150,000 USD).